-When you're convicted of a serious driving-related offense—like driving under the influence (DUI) or reckless driving—or multiple violations within a short period of time, the court or DMV will likely suspend or revoke your license.
-However, depending on the state you live in and what you lost your license for, you may be able to continue to drive with what’s often called a "hardship license,” “restricted license,” or "limited driving privilege.”
+When you're convicted of a serious driving-related offense—like driving under the influence (DUI) or reckless driving—or multiple traffic violations within a short period of time, the court or DMV will likely suspend or revoke your license.
+That said, depending on your state's laws and the reason you lost your license, you may be able to drive with a "hardship license" (also called a "restricted license" or "limited driving privilege.")

-The purpose of a hardship license is to allow people to avoid losing their job and continue to meet other important obligations that require driving.
+A hardship license allows a person with a suspended license to drive only to and from specific places—like work or school.
+The purpose of a hardship license is to allow people to avoid losing their jobs and to meet other important obligations that require driving.
 So, to get a hardship license in the first place, motorists often have to prove to the court or DMV that they need to drive to:

 Drivers who are caught violating the conditions of their hardship license will usually have their hardship license revoked.
 And in most states, there are no second chances—meaning the driver can't reapply for another hardship license after losing it.

 The laws in every state are different.
-For help navigating your state's laws, get in contact with a knowledgeable local attorney.
+For help navigating your state's laws, get in contact with a local attorney with experience in these kinds of cases.
 A qualified lawyer can explain whether you're eligible for a hardship license and how to go about applying.